microsoft/jacdac/services/ledmatrixcontroller.md

 ## Registers

-    rw leds: bytes @ 0x80
+    rw leds: bytes @ value

 Read or writes the state of the screen where pixel on/off state is stored as a bit, column by column.
 The column should be byte aligned.

-    rw enabled: bool @ 0x81

- Disables or enables the whole screen.

-    rw brightness: u8 @ 0x82
+    rw brightness: u8 @ intensity

-Sets the general brightness of the LEDs.
+Sets the general brightness of the LEDs. ``0`` turns off the screen.

     const rows: u16 # @ 0x83